 “Owing in large part to this (flu) cause rather than to the war, our mortality experience for the year was less favorable than for many years,” the MassMutual president at the time, William W. McClench, wrote in the company’s annual report.
 “But this experience was undoubtedly common to all the life insurance companies of the country.”

 And keeping commitments in the face of the pandemic also became a point of pride.

 “The home is the unit of the nation,” wrote Alma Gibson Robb, a MassMutual agent, in an insurance industry newspaper on April 26, 1919.
 “Today we tell, with justifiable pride, of the life insurance companies paying death claims of $100 million in 90 days during the Influenza Epidemic.
 Think of the homes that received those hundred million dollars!
 Think of the women and children benefited thereby!
 What would it mean to these dependents — to the State — to the present citizens, in the way of taxation and self-denial, if this insurance had not been placed in the past?”

-Today, in the face of yet another pandemic, MassMutual is taking action again.
-It has donated $1 million to the establishment of the COVID-19 Response Fund for the Pioneer Valley with the Community Foundation of Western Massachusetts.
-And it is taking measures to protect its operations while helping its customers, plan sponsors, and financial professionals navigate uncertainty.
+And with the latest pandemic, COVID-19, MassMutual took action again.
+It has donated $1 million to the establishment of the COVID-19 Response Fund for the Pioneer Valley with the Community Foundation of Western Massachusetts, as well as $500,000 to the Boston Resiliency Fund.
+Additionally, the MassMutual Foundation granted more than $800,000 to nonprofit organizations for capacity building assistance.
+And MassMutual took measures to protect its operations while helping its customers, plan sponsors, and financial professionals navigate uncertainty.